Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 Assistive Access

-Not a voice control tool, but we mention it since Assistive access is a great feature introduced in iOS17 to make the interface elements much larger for people with moderate to severe visual impairment.
+Not a voice control tool, but we mention it since Assistive access is a great feature introduced in iOS17 to make the interface elements much larger for people with severe visual impairment.
 The icons can be even larger if you choose smaller icons, e.g. Just choose Calls and Contacts in the Accessibility options.

 Assistive Touch